CyclistsHub is supported by its readers. If you buy products using our links, we may receive a commission (learn more).

 - Compatible with a rear rack

-The Mountain 29” is better at maintaining speed and will provide you with better comfort and traction.
-The Mountain 27.5” accelerates better and is more agile thanks to the smaller wheels.
-I recommend the section about the wheel size to learn more.
+Batch The Mountain 29” is better at maintaining speed and will provide you with better comfort and traction thanks to the larger wheel diameter.
+I recommend reading the section about the wheel size if you want to learn more.

-The 100mm travel Suntour suspension will absorb bumps and your ride in terrain comfortable.
+The 100mm travel Suntour suspension will absorb bumps, and your ride in terrain will be more comfortable.

 With the 3×7 gearing, you will always find a gear to tackle any terrain.
-Yes, 2X shifting would be better, but at this price range, it is rare.
+Yes, 2X shifting would be better (it’s easier to get used to and much simpler to use), but at this price range, it is rare.

-These bikes are also compatible with a rear rack, so you can transform them into a commuter with cargo space for a grocery, etc.
+This bike is also compatible with a rear rack, so you can transform it into a commuter with cargo space for a grocery, etc.